Home

 Adobe PDF file (Please fill out info form)

 Highly expressive duet for trumpet and organ, commissioned by Carson Cooman for the 2007 We Are All Mozart project.
-Non-streaming (downloadable) MP3.
+Second movement of a three-movement suite; the other movements are indigretion and eliasion.

 Word file Composition is a distinctive period piece based on the kyrie eleison text, and is very dramatic and dark.
 The playback part is available on CD, and was restored in 2000.
 The recording here was its premiere in 1985, sixteen years after its composition.
-The score is preparation.
+The score is finally available from its original manuscript.

 Adobe PDF file (Please fill out info form)